Skip to main content

 Outside of medicine I'm a palaeontology enthusiast and fossil hunter; I'm particularly interested in marine fossils of the Lower Jurassic, so I can often be found on the North Yorkshire or Dorset coasts, looking closely at rocks!

-Eric Wong - Vice-Chair of the TSC and Research Sub-Committee Representative
+Eric Wong - Vice-Chair of the Trainees’ Subcommittee

 Hello!
 I am an ACFST1 in Leeds, born in Hong Kong and raised in Essex.
 I completed medical school in 2020 and started Foundation Training in Leicester during the COVID-19 pandemic.